jlheinecke/challenge-9/README.md

   6. Questions

   Installation:
-  inst
+  insta

   Usage:
-  usag
+  usage

   License:
-  This application is covered by the ISC license.
+  This application is covered by the MIT license.

   Contributing:
-  kcont
+  contr

   Tests:
   test